LIS

 12VAC35-105-720.
 Health care policy.

-A. The provider shall implement a policy, appropriate to the scope and level of service that addresses provision of adequate and appropriate medical care.
+A. The provider shall implement a policy, appropriate to the scope and level of service offered, that addresses provision of adequate and appropriate medical care.
 This policy shall describe how:

-1. Medical care needs will be assessed including circumstances that will prompt the decision to obtain a medical assessment.
+1. Medical care needs will be assessed, including circumstances that will prompt the decision to obtain a medical assessment.

 2. Individualized services plans will address any medical care needs appropriate to the scope and level of service.